JoaoGuimaraes22/2020-Todo/General Knowledge/Version Control/Locally/Git/2. Setup and Commands/README.md

   - `git status`;
 - Add a file named **.gitignore** to your project/folder;
   - In the **.gitignore** file, you can type the folders/files you don't wish to add to your repository:
-    - See https://git-scm.com/docs/gitignore to check how to do this;
+    - See <https://git-scm.com/docs/gitignore> to check how to do this;

-**Work with git:**
+## Work with git

 - Run `git status` if you are ever in doubt on how things are doing;
 - Add your files to the staging area with: